Proposal deadline: 1st October 2021

 Preparing your Applications

 When preparing your applications please feel free to contact members of the beamline team who can advise on the feasibility of the experiment and the wider capabilities of the facility.
+For some guidance on preparing your proposal click here.

 For general help, or to find out more, please contact Laurence Bouchenoire.